Trending

 The Context

-- He was a key figure in the Human Genome Project, which mapped the entire human genome.
+• He was a key figure in the Human Genome Project, which aimed to map all human genes.

 Takeaway

-Venter's contributions to genetics will continue to influence future research and biotechnology developments.
+Venter's contributions to genetics will continue to influence future research and discussions in the field.

 J. Craig Venter, who won the race to sequence the human genome, dies at 79